 Our team, consisting of Stanford University alumns, have been living and working with Jagriti Vihara, a well respected NGO in the northern state of Jharkhand, India, over the last decade.
 Our collective involvement goes back to summer 2000, and through the years we’ve helped build a school lab and a library.

 Amit worked as a teacher in Jagriti Vihara (the NGO that Hospital for Hope serves) in the summer of his freshman year, in 2000.
 He has been connected to them since and helped raise funds to build a library and a high school lab, start a course in college to prepare students for volunteer work, and sent 30 peers to India over the course of 4 years.
-Amit believes in sustainable development and has co-founded a program to teach computer skills to disadvantaged high school students, volunteered for many years at hospitals, co-founded a social enterprise to promote literacy, been honored with the James W Lyon Award for his commitment to leadership and service, and selected as a Global Shaper by the World Economic Forum.
-Amit did his undergraduate and masters at Stanford focusing on technology and life sciences, was a product manager and business analyst at Google, and did his MBA at Harvard Business School.
-He then worked in venture capital at Norwest Ventures in Silicon Valley and is currently building his own Internet startup.
+Amit believes in sustainable development and has co-founded a program to teach computer skills to disadvantaged high school students, co-founded a social enterprise to promote literacy, been honored with the James W Lyon Award for his commitment to leadership and service, spoken at 3 TEDxes, and selected as a Global Shaper by the World Economic Forum.
+Amit did his undergraduate and masters at Stanford focusing on technology and life sciences, and his MBA at Harvard Business School.
+He has built his career in technology in Silicon Valley — product and analytics at Google, his own startup, and as a venture capitalist, at Norwest Ventures and currently at Samsung’s early-stage fund.
 Amit was born and raised in Vitória, a city on the southeastern coast of Brazil, and is a die-hard fan of Brazilian soccer.

 Arthi is a member of Hospital for Hope, and has participated in various community service activities for over 10 years.
 She, along with classmates at Stanford University, pioneered the first student-led service-learning course at Stanford University, and helped organize service-learning programs in India for students at Stanford University.
 Arthi has her bachelors and law degree from Stanford University, and is currently an attorney at Wilson Sonsini Goodrich & Rosati.
 In her spare time, she loves watching off-beat films.